cs60apa/DungeonOfDoom/README.md

 ## Requirements

-- Lua 5.1 or higher
+- Any Lua Version can work:

 ## Contributing